 In this port I'm going to show how effectively use Linux command line tools to analyse client – server cooperation regarding retransmissions for complicated real-world example.
 Basic RTP metadata collected by tcpdump is used as an input.

-The old truth that everyone who spends days on business trips: hotels generally sucks at local Internet delivery service.
+The old truth that everyone who spends days on business trips: hotels generally suck at local Internet delivery service.
 The least important service in hotel is pretty crucial if you depend on it to finish some work after business hours.

 However, if you are on Linux/Ubuntu machine there's a nice tool that will allow you to evaluate WIFI signal quality.
 It's name is: wavemon.
 It's a console tool that shows current (and previous) signal strength.